Conv-AI/coqa-bert-baselines/README.md

 ## Dataset

 The dataset can be downloaded from [here](https://stanfordnlp.github.io/coqa/).
 The dataset needs to be preprocessed to obtain 2 files - `coqa.train.json` and `coqa.dev.json`.
-You can either follow the steps provided in the [original repo](https://github.com/stanfordnlp/coqa-baselines) for preprocessing or download the preprocessed files directly from [here](https://drive.google.com/drive/folders/1XxKDaJegoj_gNv6pkXnFvya9TzborzTQ?usp=sharing).
+You can either follow the steps provided in the [original repo](https://github.com/stanfordnlp/coqa-baselines) for preprocessing

+#### Download the preprocessed files directly from [here](https://drive.google.com/drive/folders/10HXULZHq973NWds0ONJBvjOLibiIlng7?usp=sharing).

 ## Requirements

 `torch` : can be installed from [here](https://pytorch.org/).
 This code was tested with torch 0.3.0 and cuda 9.2.

 `transformers`: can be installed from  [here](https://github.com/huggingface/transformers).

+`textacy`

 ## Usage
 To run the models use the following command -